ImAKappa/pftp/docs/0-Getting-Started/01_translation.md

 === "English"

     My friend says "like" way too much.
-To prove my point, count how many time she says "like" in her last text message to me:
+To prove my point, count how many time she said "like" in her last text message:

     "i was like, totally ready to leave, but then like, my hair was being so weird and i like, couldnt find my gloss?
 And then like, the traffic was like, actually insane for a Tuesday. im like literally pulling up now though, so like, dont even be mad!
 Luv you, like, so much!! ✨💖"